gbadev-org/tonc/content/bitmaps.md

 }
 ```

 This is the generic template for a rectangle drawing routine.
 As long as you have a functional pixel plotter, you're in business.
 However, business will be *very* slow in mode 4, because of the complicated form of the plotter.
 In all likelihood, it'll be so slow to make it useless for games.
 There is a way out, though.
 The reason `m4_plot()` is slow is because you have to take care not to overwrite the other pixel.
 However, when you're drawing a horizontal line (basically the `ix` loop here), chances are that you'll have to give that other pixel the same color anyway, so you needn't bother with read-mask-write stuff except at the edges.
 The implementation of this faster (*much* faster) line algorithm and subsequently rectangle drawer is left as an exercise for the reader.
-Or you can seek out *tonc_bmp8.c* in tonclib.
+Or you can seek out *tonc_bmp8.c* in libtonc.

 :::warning VRAM vs. byte writes